-Welcome ASQ members!
+Welcome ASQ Members!

 Welcome new members!
-(September):
+(December):

 MONTHLY MEETING DETAILS

 Location: Tri-C Corporate College East: 4400 Richmond Rd, Cleveland, OH 44128, unless otherwise noted (click here for printer-friendly directions).

 From I-271: Take the LOCAL lanes to the Harvard Road exit.
 Turn west onto Harvard Road.
 Turn left (south) onto Richmond Road, Corporate College East will be on your right.